bytewizard42i/EncryptVault/README.md

 # EncryptVault
-## This is the repository for EncryptVault.io programming
+## This is the repository for the EncryptVault.io program
 ### We own URL: https://EncryptVault.io

 Hello dear friends.
 This is the original public repository for the fully open source EncryptVault program 7-9-2023.
 "Safely, digitally, store all your crypto wallet seed phrases and private keys."
 Here is a link to the website: https://EncryptVault.io This version is about midway of 26 versions of the program I have saved.
 Please be patient, 2 years ago I was not a programmer, I am still not.